dummylabs/watchman/README.md

 When the application is installed, check its configuration file in `/config/appdaemon/apps/watchman/watchman.yaml` and adjust it according to information from section Configuration below.

 ### Manual install
-Download the latest version of watchman.py and watchman.yaml, and then place the watchman folder in your `/config/appdaemon/apps/watchman`.
+Download the latest version of watchman.py and watchman.yaml, and then copy them to `/config/appdaemon/apps/watchman`.
 The files need to be in `/config/appdaemon/apps/watchman/watchman.py` and `/config/appdaemon/apps/watchman/watchman.yaml` respectively.

 ## Configuration